 All About Oregano

-When discussing oregano, Origanum vulgare is its botanical name.
+When discussing oregano plants, Origanum vulgare is the botanical name in question.
 This is important to know from the outset, as another member of the Origanum family is also a popular culinary herb.
-Marjoram, also referred to as Origanum majorana, is sometimes called “sweet marjoram”.
+Marjoram, also referred to as Origanum majorana, is sometimes called “sweet marjoram.”
 But our favorite oregano, Origanum vulgare, is referred to on occasion as “wild marjoram” as a result.

-Growing to reach 1-2 feet tall at its maximum, oregano sprawls to about 18 inches across.
-Its leaves are small and spade-shaped, a dark green in color.
+When you’re growing oregano, it will reach 1-2 feet tall at its maximum and sprawl to about 18 inches across.
+Its leaves are small and spade-shaped, dark green in color.
 When it flowers, its tiny delicate blossoms are pink, purple, or white.
 Better yet, those little flowers are edible as well!

 The Greeks believed that the herb was created by Aphrodite, goddess of love, and that cows that fed on oregano had the most flavorful meat.
 That tradition has carried over into cooking.
 Greek oregano is a popular ingredient in many meat rubs, especially those of Persian origin.